JSON Standards

 Frequently Asked Questions

-Are trailing commas allowed in JSON RFC 8259?
+Are trailing commas allowed in JSON

-Why does my editor allow trailing commas in JSON?
+Why does my editor allow them

-How do I quickly validate JSON for trailing commas?
+How can I validate JSON quickly

 Conclusion